 What Pakistani Hash Is

-Pakistani hash is a resin concentrate associated with landrace indica plants from the Hindu Kush mountains.
+Pakistani hash is a resin concentrate tied to landrace indica plants from the Hindu Kush mountains.

 These genetics were bred for generations specifically for thick trichome production.